budang/text-tailor/readme.md

-nd line tool for removing extra whitespaces and newlines in a file.
+A command line tool for removing extra whitespaces and newlines in a file.
 Given a file, this tool deletes trailing whitespaces on every line as well as deletes leading and trailing newlines.
 The original file is overwritten by the trimmed content.

 ## Installation
 ```